Nawwaf1729/Stock-Forecasting-with-sentiment-analysis/README.md

    -Used as input for IndoBERT sentiment analysis.

-You can access datasets [here](https://github.com/Nawwaf1729/Stock-Forecasting-with-sentiment-analysis/tree/main/Datasets)
+You can access the datasets [here](https://github.com/Nawwaf1729/Stock-Forecasting-with-sentiment-analysis/tree/main/Datasets)

 ---